-

 DEAR MAYO CLINIC: How soon can Alzheimer’s disease be diagnosed?
 What are the early symptoms to watch for?

 ANSWER: There is no one test that can be used to diagnose Alzheimer’s disease.
-But based on an assessment of symptoms, along with a variety of tests and exams, Alzheimer’s can often be identified in its earliest stages. illustration of healthy brain and one with Alzheimer'sSeeking medical attention as soon as Alzheimer’s symptoms become noticeable is key to a prompt diagnosis.
+But, based on an assessment of symptoms, along with a variety of tests and exams, Alzheimer’s often can be identified in its earliest stages.
+Seeking medical attention as soon as Alzheimer’s symptoms become noticeable is key to a prompt diagnosis.

 The most common early symptom of Alzheimer’s disease is forgetfulness.
-Distinguishing between memory loss that is due to aging and memory loss due to Alzheimer’s can be tricky, though.
+Distinguishing between memory loss that is due to aging and memory loss due to Alzheimer’s can be tricky though.

 As people get older, the number of cells, or neurons, in the brain goes down.
 That can make it harder to learn new things or to remember familiar words.
 Older adults may have difficulty coming up with names of acquaintances, for example, or they may have trouble finding reading glasses or car keys.
 In most cases, these memory lapses do not signal the beginning of Alzheimer’s disease.

-The type of forgetfulness that is worrisome involves forgetting information that a person formerly would always have remembered.
+The type of forgetfulness that is worrisome involves forgetting information that a person formerly always would have remembered.
 For example, a favorite social event gets missed, like a tee time for a weekly golf game.
-Or, a calendar item that an individual would usually make a priority goes unnoticed, like a doctor’s appointment.
+Or, a calendar item that an individual usually would make a priority goes unnoticed, like a doctor’s appointment.
 If this happens once in a while, it probably is not a problem.
 If a person starts to have trouble making these connections regularly, then it is time to see a doctor.

 A medical evaluation also is in order if memory lapses lead to problems in a person’s day-to-day life or if someone begins to have trouble with mental tasks.
 Examples include becoming overwhelmed or confused when faced with decisions, having a difficult time driving, getting irritated or upset when mental concentration is required to complete a task, getting lost on the way to a familiar location, or having trouble following step-by-step instructions.